 4 of 516 Year Old Bike

 When covid-19 hit in 2020 public transport went from routine to something to avoid, and the bike stepped up.
 It was now that I really started using it regularly, and to go longer distances.
 As a result, I did some comfort upgrades.
-First I replaced the seat post with a dampened one, and added a padded seat.
+First I replaced the seat post with a damped one, and added a padded seat.
 Together these made the biking shorts I had previously worn unnecessary.

 Then I did the most complex operation so far: I replaced the front fork with one with shock absorbers.
 This took a lot of measuring and guessing, as mountainbikes had gone from the threaded forks and quill stems of '04 to the threadless forks and Ahead/threadless-stems of today.
 Unlike the first fork replacement, I had to replace part of the top headset bearing and the steering stem.
 The measuring and guessing worked out in the end, though, and after a couple of failed attempts I was the proud owner of a hardtail bike with front shock absorbers.